 Wetland impacts are outlined above in Table 5.
 Wetland losses due to the diversion channel will be mitigated via wetland replacement that will occur at the base of the constructed diversion channel.
-These mitigation requirements have been outlined in Army Permit No. NWO-2013-1723-BIS issued to the Project sponsors on December 14, 2016.
-Wetland mitigation for the diversion channel will be addressed through this permit and will not be a detailed for this AMMP.
+These mitigation requirements have been outlined in Army Permit No.

-Wetland losses due to the Oxbow-Hickson-Bakke ring levee are addressed in Army Permit No. NW0-2014-0236-BIS.
-Wetland mitigation for the Oxbow-Hickson-Bakke ring levee will be addressed through this permit and will not be a detailed for this AMMP.
+NWO-2013-1723-BIS issued to the Project sponsors on December 14, 2016.
+Wetland mitigation for the diversion channel will be addressed through this permit and will not be as detailed for this AMMP.